sammi-turner/Crab-BASIC/README.md

 ### Subroutines

-Gosub and return work in a similar fashion to most BASICs.
+Gosub and return work in a similar fashion to most BASICs, where each gosub statements pushes the current line onto a call stack before program execution jumps to the line indicated.

+When return is called, the last line is popped off the stack and execution returns to that line.

 For example, this program